J

 Dog Beagle

-The Jackabee’s parent breed the Beagle is a fun-loving, active hound.
+The Jackabee’s parent breed, the Beagle, is a fun-loving, active hound.

 Common Health Issues

 The Jackabee, like its parent breeds, is prone to several health conditions, including deafness, anemia, glaucoma, cataracts, ear infections, narcolepsy, hypothyroidism, epilepsy, dwarfism, and cancer.
-It also has the tendency to suffer from a few developmental or degenerative disorders, including hip dysplasia (a dislocating hip socket, which can cause lameness), luxating patellas (a dislocating knee), Legg-Calve-Perthes disease (a degenerative hip), and intervertebral disc disease (a spinal problem that may cause pain and paralysis).
+It also tends to suffer from a few developmental or degenerative disorders, including hip dysplasia (a dislocating hip socket, which can cause lameness), luxating patellas (a dislocating knee), Legg-Calve-Perthes disease (a degenerative hip), and intervertebral disc disease (a spinal problem that may cause pain and paralysis).

 White and tan Jackabee lying on top of a wicker hamper.